-Born in Shiprock, New Mexico, (’54), Yazzie is an enrolled member of the Navajo tribe.
+Elmer Yazzie was born in Shiprock, New Mexico.
+He is an enrolled member of the Diné (Navajo) Nation.
 Boyhood days were spent on the reservation, where he was educated both at Shiprock Elementary School and Rehoboth Mission School, later attending Calvin College in Grand Rapids, Michigan and earning a B.A. in Art Education (’76).

 He began his career as a full time art educator for grades K-12, and has developed his own art while teaching full or part time since August of 1976.
 Yazzie’s art has captured the attention of art appreciators and students world-wide.